 9.6.3.2 Stream endpoint pair interlinkage enabled and Oneway release indicator disabled

-If parameter <release> in property sepplink is set to True, then incoming TCP bearer connection release request shall be propagated to the partner SEP, triggering there an outgoing TCP-FIN.
+The interlinkage property seplink/linktopo may be enabled for TCP release (see Table x.2), then incoming TCP bearer connection release request shall be propagated to the partner SEP, triggering there an outgoing TCP-FIN.

 If the property ori is set to False, then see clause 9.6.2.1.